jlcolbert/jlcolbert.github.io/content/pages/about.md

 ---
 ### about me

-my name is jay, and i'm a librarian. i'm passionate about knowledge management and organization, personal or otherwise, and i'm a nerd for anything hypertext. i also love opera and my two pets: my cat King Arthur and my bearded dragon coop.
+My name is jay, and I'm a librarian.
+I'm passionate about knowledge management and organization, personal or otherwise, and I'm a nerd for anything hypertext.
+I also love opera and my two pets: my cat King Arthur and my bearded dragon coop.

 -----

 ### about this site

-this is a 🍀 [digital garden]({{< ref "digital garden" >}}). it contains my notes on various things i'm interested in. these notes are at various stages of growth. when they reach a certain stage of maturity, i make them evergreen and put them in my 🗃 [Zettelkasten]({{< ref "Zettelkasten" >}}).
+This is a 🍀 [digital garden]({{< ref "digital garden" >}}).
+It contains my notes on various things I'm interested in.
+These notes are at various stages of growth.
+When they reach a certain level of maturity, I make them 🌳 evergreen and put them in my 🗃 [Zettelkasten]({{< ref "Zettelkasten" >}}).

 -----

 ### colophon

-i write all the content of this site in Logseq and build it via the static site generator Hugo. i use the logseq-schrodinger plugin to convert the pages to Hugo-compatible Markdown. finally, i use the logseq-hugo-template to structure everything and provide the theme.
+I write all the content of this site in [Logseq](https://logseq.com/) and build it via the static site generator Hugo.
+I use the [logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger) plugin to convert the pages to Hugo-compatible Markdown.
+Finally, I use the [Logseq-Hugo-Template](https://github.com/CharlesChiuGit/Logseq-Hugo-Template) to structure everything, provide the theme, and push it to GitHub Pages.